Tools required:

 Fuel elbow removal tools |

-Drill and tap brass stub |
+Tapping the brass stub |

 Assemble the puller.
 Place the pipe nipple over the brass stub.
-Thread the nut onto the 3" screw up to the screw head, then pass through the fender washer.
+Thread the nut onto the 3″ screw up to the screw head, then pass the screw through the fender washer.
 Insert the screw/nut/washer assembly through the pipe nipple and thread a few turns into the tapped brass piece.
-You only need to thread enough to grab.
+You only need to thread in enough to grab.With a wrench begin to turn the nut down (clockwise) forcing the screw to lift the brass piece out.
+It may be easier to hold the screw at the same time with a srewdriver.
+Once the piece begins to move it will pull out like butter. |

 Pull the old fuel inlet stub |

-Installing the new fuel elbow will vary depending upon brand or type.
-Harley dealers sell a solid brass 'L' inlet that can be pressed in.
+Remove the pipe nipple, it may be wedged onto the carburetor.
+Thoroughly clean the fuel insert passage to make sure it is free of any brass filings.
+Soapy water will wash away any fine particles and not harm the internal parts.
+Be sure the carburetor is clean and dry.Installing the new fuel elbow will vary depending upon brand or type.
+Harley dealers sell both an OEM and solid inlet that can be pressed in.
 Some catalogs carry an OEM replacement inlet but it has the same plastic elbow (not recommended).
 Harley Performance recommends the CVP Fuel Max Inlet made from a single piece of brass which also improves flow by more than 40%. |

 Installing the new inlet elbow

-If installing a solid brass or CVP inlet and a press is not available simply tap the inlet into the carburetor with a mallet.
+If installing a solid brass or CVP inlet and a press is not available simply tap the inlet into the carburetor with a small mallet.
 You may also place a piece of wood over the elbow and tap in with a regular hammer.
 The smooth end presses into the carb and the barbed end is meant to grip the fuel hose.

 The brass inlet will self-seal when it is pressed in as long as the carburetor inlet passage is free of debris and not damaged or cracked.
-Some prefer to place a thin layer of blue locktite around the fitting to help seal. |
+A thin layer of blue locktite around the fitting to help seal but care should be taken not to allow any to drip back into the fuel passage as it will damage the rubber tip on the float needle (plunger). |

 Note that while working on the carburetor or any fuel system, care should be taken to keep away from any open flame or heat source.
-Never try to loosen carburetor parts using heat.
+NEVER try to loosen carburetor parts using heat.

 Replacing the Harley fuel elbow can help guarantee a leak free carburetor, and if installing a hi-flow or CVP Fuel Max Inlet provide increased flow.